-- Staff are issued a network login and an ID Badge which gives access to printing. - Your Login, Password and ID Badge will control access to College resources. - You can change your password at any time, not just when the system prompts you.
+- Students are issued a network login and an ID Badge which gives access to printing.

+- Your Login, Password and ID Badge will control access to college resources.

+- You can change your password at any time

+- o from the CRTL + ALT + DEL menu

+- o Self service

+- Lecturer can change your password

 - Comply with rules for the carrying and display of ID.
-Store it safely when you aren't wearing it. - If you lose your badge, report the loss immediately to Reception, Estates, The LRC or IT Support. - Set a password.
+Store it safely when you aren't wearing it. - If you lose your badge, report the loss immediately to any Reception or LRC. - Set a password.
 For main college passwords, the system will ensure the strength of your password.
-In other cases, you should make it as secure as you can by using at least 10 characters and all of the following: -

-- o upper case characters

-- lower case characters

-- o numbers

-- special characters/symbols

-- Change your password if you suspect that someone else may know it.
+In other cases, you should make it as secure as you can by using at least 8 characters and all the following: - upper case characters - o lower case characters - o numbers - special characters/symbols - Change your password if you suspect that someone else may know it. - Writing passwords down is extremely bad practice.
+If you must do so, observe the following points:- - Keep it in your purse or wallet so that it is not left behind when you leave your desk - Obscure it in some way so that it is not recognisable as a password - Destroy it as soon as you have committed it to memory

-- Do not write passwords down - Do not disclose your password to anyone.
-Even ICT Services staff, they do not need to know it and can change it if required. - Do not give your network login or ID Badge to anyone else. - Do not use anyone else's login, ID Badge or password.
+- Do not use one of the 'top 5 predictable passwords': - o The name of a family member - o The name of a pet - Your sports team - o A rude word - An item or brand name that you can see from your desk - Do not disclose your password to anyone.
+Even ICT Services staff do not need to know it. - Do not give your network login or ID Badge to anyone else. - Do not use anyone else's login, ID Badge or password.